 (5.21)

-The common influence factors to alter the magnetic resistance are the length l and the material-dependent permeability µr (Schrüfer et al. 2018, p.
+The common influencing factors that alter magnetic resistance are the length l and the material-dependent permeability µr (Schrüfer et al. 2018, p.
 243).

-One common sensor principle is the inductive longitudinal sensor as shown in Figure 5-4 (left), which uses a coil with a movable iron core (Schrüfer et al. 2018, p.
+Another common sensor type is the inductive longitudinal sensor, as shown in Figure 5-4 (left), which uses a coil with a movable iron core (Schrüfer et al. 2018, p.
 243).
-The depth of the iron core determines the inductivity – allowing a determination of its position or a distance (Schrüfer et al. 2018, p.
+The depth of the iron core determines the inductance—allowing a determination of its position or a distance (Schrüfer et al. 2018, p.
 243).
-This iron core can be attached at a workpiece whose position is supposed to be monitored and a possible deflection by Δx can be measured.
+This iron core can be attached to a workpiece whose position is to be monitored, and a possible deflection by Δx can be measured.

 Figure 5-4: Inductive Longitudinal sensor.